 Eliminating pollution and extracting its value

-VOC capture & utilization during loading of crude oil tankers is an important contribution to decarbonization of shipping.
-Vaholmen has the solution for avoiding 60-80% of the emissions during loading operation at offshore terminals, bringing the hydrocarbons back into the loop and realizing its values.
+Vaholmen VOC Recovery AS has the solution for avoiding 60-80% of the emissions during oil loading operation at offshore terminals by capturing and bringing the hydrocarbons back into the loop.
+Thereby realizing its values.
 This solution has now been granted patent protection in Australia.

 Norwegian authorities have set strict limitations to VOC emissions during loading of shuttle tankers at offshore oil fields since the turn of the century and efficient technology for on board treatment is developed and operated since.
 Most of this equipment is provided by Wärtsilä Gas Solutions.